ericboehs/sequence/README.md

 My family would commonly play past the end of the game because we wouldn't notice someone won.

 ## How?
 This uses OpenCV to do the computer vision and Ruby to do the solving.
-(I'm a rubyist so this was the fast way to write the solver for me.)
+(I'm a rubyist so this was the fastest way to write the solver for me.)

 ## Caveats
 - The color profile is highly customized to my camera and will need to be adjusted if you really are trying to get this to work for yourself.